-- There are opportunities to connect the open spaces located along riparian corridors, and to create additional east-west green links across the GPEC area. - Large areas of open space within the WSU Kingswood and Werrington Campuses could potentially service the wider community. - Existing open spaces could provide greater community benefits through reconfiguration, enhancement and embellishment. - Existing school sportsfields and open space under the jurisdiction of Office of Strategic Lands and Crown Land provide opportunities for potential future shared use. - Open space within utility easement corridors provide opportunities for linear connections and unstructured recreational opportunities.
+- There are opportunities to connect the open spaces located along riparian corridors, and to create additional east-west green links across the GPEC area. - Large areas of open space within the WSU Kingswood and Werrington Campuses could potentially service the wider community. - Existing open spaces could provide greater community benefits through reconfiguration, enhancement and embellishment. - Work is currently being undertaken to explore shared-use arrangements with schools in the study area, and how to increase usage of facilities that are currently under-utilised. - Open space within utility easement corridors provide opportunities for linear connections and unstructured recreational opportunities.